chrisnoonan98675/site/xl-deploy/how-to/configure-the-cli-to-trust-the-xl-deploy-server-with-a-self-signed-certificate.markdown

 You can now start the CLI.
 Ensure that the hostname you use is the hostname that is listed in the certificate:

-    C:\...\xl-deploy-4.5.1-cli>bin\cli.cmd -secure -host localhost
+    C:\...\xl-deploy-5.5.0-cli>bin\cli.cmd -secure -host localhost
     Username: admin
     Password:
     Welcome to the XL Deploy Jython CLI!
     Type 'help' to learn about the objects you can use to interact with XL Deploy.

-**Note:** If you are creating a new self-signed certificate with a hostname other than `localhost`, use the certificate alias `jetty` when importing it into the keystore, as described [here](/xl-deploy/how-to/update-the-xl-deploy-digital-certificate.html).
+**Note:** If you are creating a new self-signed certificate with a hostname other than `localhost`, use the certificate alias `jetty` when importing it into the keystore, as described in [Update the XL Deploy digital certificate](/xl-deploy/how-to/update-the-xl-deploy-digital-certificate.html).